Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "No voice while loading." -> "No voice while loading"
 - "All plants now have proper VFXSurface component." + Other objects that weren't documented -> "Add missing VFXSurfaces"
 - "Coffee vending machine now spawns coffee properly." -> Can't reproduce
-- "Precursor terminal does not prompt you to use it after you used it." -> "No used terminal prompt"
+- "Precursor terminal does not prompt you to use it after you used it." + Generic consoles -> "No used terminal prompt"
 - "Light on top of cyclops cabin now works." -> Can't reproduce
+- "You don't hear when brain coral bubbles or small fish collide with cyclops." -> "Soft collision sound minimum mass"
 - All persistence-related features:
   - "Save open wreck doors"
   - "Save closed Cyclops doors"